hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Lucy.
 They cannot come till they their clothes have dried,
 >
-> By getting wet, poor Mr. Strummer died;
+> By getting wet, poor Mister Strummer died;
 >
 > He played in his wet clothes one night, I'm told,
 >
-> At Caper's ball, and died thro' getting cold;
+> At Caper's ball, and died through getting cold;
 >
 > Alas! poor man! he often said, that he,
 >
-> When mrs. Strummer died, would marry me.
+> When Mistress Strummer died, would marry me.
 >
 > Jem.
-Pho', never mind, if mr. Strummer's gone,
+Pho', never mind, if Mister Strummer's gone,
 >
 > I warrant you'll soon get as good a one;
 >